loveencounterflow/coffeelibre/README.md

 monkey business that, if not kept at bay, would permeat each and every step you want to take when scripting.

-#### The Passive-Aggressive Treatment of Java in OOo
+#### The Passive-Aggressive Treatment of Java in AOO

-It would appear that, being the smart guys they are, the OOo folks chose to embrace Java (and XML) to the fullest.
+It would appear that, being the smart guys they are, the AOO folks chose to embrace Java (and XML) to the fullest.
 Of course, Java being Java, it does embrace static typing—a feature well known to get into the way of free-and-easy programmers quite often.
 So why not abstract the bejeezes out of it?